MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Developing-for-the-Microsoft-Dynamics-NAV-Web-Client.md

      You use the [!INCLUDE[nav_dev_short](includes/nav_dev_short_md.md)] to create objects, such as tables, pages and reports, and implement the business logic for your application.

-     For more information, see [How to: Install C\-SIDE Development Environment](How%20to:%20Install%20C-SIDE%20Development%20Environment.md).
+     For more information, see [How to: Install C-SIDE Development Environment](How%20to:%20Install%20C-SIDE%20Development%20Environment.md).

 -   [!INCLUDE[nav_windows](includes/nav_windows_md.md)] \(optional\)